Obviously, as a home cook, I love to find new treasures in cookbooks. The following are some of my favorite cookbooks that I personally recommend.

 CLICK ON ANY COVER OR TITLE TO READ MORE ABOUT THAT BOOK

-Celebrate the sweet spirit and taste of Southern hospitality with Christy Jordan, the voice of Southern cooking for a new generation.
+Come celebrate the sweet spirit and taste of Southern hospitality with Christy Jordan, the voice of Southern cooking for a new generation.
 Sweetness is a memory made in our grandmother’s kitchen.
-Sweetness is nights on the porch, listening to the old stories.
-Sweetness is welcoming guests with an open heart.
+It is nights on the porch, listening to the old stories, and welcoming guests with an open heart.
 And food: sustaining those same guests with Peach Buttermilk Pie.
 Greeting the kids and their friends after school with Chocolate Chip Dream Bars.
 Sitting in the shade with neighbors and cooling down with Blushing Apple Juleps.
 (Pour some for the little ones, too—there’s no alcohol.)
 Or ending dinner on the high note of a Chocolate Chess Pie, because you always need a little something sweet to finish it off, whether a meal or a day.

 In Sweetness, Christy Jordan shares 197 recipes for sweet things to eat and drink—recipes that are deeply delicious, rich with tradition, often reaching through generations, and designed with today’s hectic schedules in mind.
 Because life is just better when you add a little sweetness.